Breast Cancer

 For women already diagnosed with breast cancer

-Some women who have already been diagnosed with breast cancer choose to have the other breast removed at the same time of surgery to remove the breast with cancer.
-This operation (known as a contralateral prophylactic mastectomy, or CPM) can help lower their risk of developing a second breast cancer.
+Some women who have been diagnosed with breast cancer choose to have the other breast removed at the same time they remove the breast with cancer.
+This operation is known as a contralateral prophylactic mastectomy, or CPM.
+It can help lower their risk of developing a second breast cancer.

-This is more likely to be a good option for women who also have other factors that increase their risk of getting another breast cancer, such as a BRCA1 or BRCA2 mutation or a strong family history of breast cancer.
+This is more likely to be a good option for women who also have other factors that increase their risk of getting another breast cancer.
+They may have risk factors such as a BRCA1 or BRCA2 gene change or a strong family history of breast cancer.

 But for women who don't have a family history or other risk factors for breast cancer, the benefit of CPM is less clear.
-Having breast cancer does raise your risk of getting cancer in the other breast, but this risk is still usually low, and many women overestimate this risk.
-And while CPM lowers the risk of getting cancer in the other breast, it does not increase most women's chances of living longer.
+Having breast cancer in one breast can raise your risk of getting cancer in the other breast.
+But this risk is still usually low, and many people overestimate this risk.
+Although CPM lowers the risk of getting cancer in the other breast, it does not increase most people’s chances of living longer.
+This procedure may also increase the risk of surgical complications, which could delay other planned cancer treatments, such as radiation or chemotherapy.

-Before having this type of surgery, it’s very important to talk with a member of your cancer care team? or a genetic counselor so that you understand how much you might benefit from it, versus the likelihood of risks and side effects.
-You might also want to get a second medical opinion, as well as talk to others who have had this surgery, before deciding if it’s right for you.
+Before having this type of surgery, talk with a member of your cancer care team? or a genetic counselor.
+They can help you understand how much you might benefit from surgery and the likelihood of risks and side effects.
+You might also want to get a second medical opinion and talk to others who have had this surgery before deciding whether it’s right for you.

-Removing the ovaries causes a woman to go into menopause.
-This can lead to symptoms such as hot flashes, trouble sleeping, vaginal dryness, loss of bone density, and anxiety or depression.
+Removing the ovaries causes you to go into menopause.
+This can lead to symptoms such as hot flashes, trouble sleeping, vaginal dryness, loss of bone density, and mood changes.

-Again, it’s important to talk to your health care team so that you’re well informed about the possible benefits, risks, and side effects of this type of surgery.
-You might also want to talk to other women who have had this surgery before deciding if it’s right for you.
+Talk to your healthcare team so that you know about the possible benefits, risks, and side effects of this type of surgery.
+You might also want to talk to others who have had this surgery before deciding if it’s right for you.

 Other options to reduce breast cancer risk

-If you’re concerned about your breast cancer risk, talk to your health care provider.
-They can help you estimate your risk based on your age, family history, and other factors.
+If you’re concerned about your breast cancer risk, talk to your healthcare provider.
+They can help you understand your risk based on your age, family history, and other factors.
 If you are at increased risk, you might consider taking medicines that can help lower your risk.
-Your health care provider might also suggest you have more intensive screening for breast cancer, which might include starting screening at a younger age or having other tests in addition to mammography.
+Your healthcare provider might also suggest you have more frequent screening or additional screening for breast cancer.
+This might include starting screening at a younger age or having other tests in addition to mammography.

 P站视频 Emails